JenniferZhan0415/filmTO/README.md

 - As a user, I want to add interesting film festival events to my calendar.

-- As a user, I want to be able to create an account to save and manage my favorite film festivals and cinemas.
+- As a user, I want to see the lated news about the cinemas and film festivals.

-- As a user, I want to be able to log in to my account to save and manage my favorite film festivals and cinemas.
+- As a user, I want to be able to create an account and log in to manage my liked film festivals, cinemas and articles.

-- As a logged-in user, I want to be able to rate a visited cinema or film festival out of 5 stars.

-- As a logged-in user, I want to be able to update my rating of a visited cinema or film festival out of 5 stars.
+- As a logged-in user, I want to be able to like(save) or unlike a visited cinemas, film festivals or articles.

-- As a logged-in user, I want to be able to comment on a visited cinema or film festival.
+- As a logged-in user, I want to be able to comment on a visited cinemas, film festivals or articles.

-- As a logged-in user, I want to be able to update my comment on a visited cinema or film festival.
+- As a logged-in user, I want to be able to update or delete my comment on a visited cinemas, film festivals or articles.

 - As a logged-in user, I want to search for popular films and related video content from YouTube channels.